fredpasqua/myFlix-Angular-client/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.1.
 The App perfoms basic CRUD operations with a backend I created previously which is hosted on Heroku and built with MongoDB and served up by Express.
 The App was a rebuild of a previous project done in React.
-Recreating the App allowed was a great opportunity to explore Angular and familiarize myself with its unique syntax and to practice using TypeScript.
+Recreating the client side that was previously built with React was a great way to explore Angular and familiarize myself with its unique syntax and to practice using TypeScript.

 The App allows users to:
 <ul><li>register a new account</li>